- Code MEDN2222

 See Future Offerings

 The aim of this course is to provide an introduction to anatomy through visual arts, using an integrated approach.
 Students will have an opportunity to gain knowledge and visual comprehension of the structures that compose the human body and develop communication skills relevant to both disciplines.
 The structure and function of the body will be explored and put in context using a variety of two-dimensional and three-dimensional materials and processes including live and anatomical models.
 The course will be co-taught by academics in the College of Arts and Social Sciences and The College of Health and Medicine.
-Sessions are delivered at the Medical School anatomy facility and the School of Art and Design, Foundation Studies studios.
+Sessions are delivered at the School of Medicine and Psychology anatomy facility and the School of Art and Design, Foundation Studies studios.
 A peer mentoring process will be established between science students with a background in anatomy and visual art students.
 Applying a blended learning model this course will take advantage of the University's online learning environment.

 Upon successful completion, students will have the knowledge and skills to: